SymfonyCasts/api-platform/sfcasts/ep3-custom-data/dto-update-problems.md

-# Dto Update Problems
+# Input DTO Update Problems

-Coming soon...

-Our input DTO now works to create new listings, but it does not work for updates yet.
+Our `CheeseListingInput` DTO now works to create *new* listings, but it does *not* work for updates.
+The reason is simple: our data transformer always creates *new* `CheeseListing` objects.
+What we *really* need to do is query for an existing `CheeseListing` object from the database if this is an update.

-Like if we used the put end point to update AGS listing, and the reason is simple, our data transformer is always creating new cheese listing objects.
-What we really need to do is query for the existing jesus' and object.
-If this is in for an update and doing this as easy enough, when we make a put request or really any item, or really any Ida operation EBIT platform already queries for the underlying keys listing entity object, we just need to use that in our transformer.
-How API platform puts the object, the cheese listening object into the context, checking this out.
-We can say, if is set context less for bracket and then use abstract item normalizer colon, colon object to populate.
-This is actually a feature that's part of, um, Oh, let me fix my syntax.
+And... doing this as pretty easy!
+When we make a put request - or really, *any* item operation - API Platform *already* queries for the underlying `CheeseListing` entity object.
+We just need to use *that* in our transformer.
+How?
+API Platform puts that `CheeseListing` into the *context*.

+## Fetching the Entity from the Context

+So... where *does* API Platform put the `CheeseListing` object after it queries for it?
+Check it out: if `isset($context[])` and look for a special key:
+`AbstractItemNormalizer::OBJECT_TO_POPULATE`.
+Oh, but let me fix my syntax.

-This is actually related to a feature that's just part of Symfony serializer.
+This is actually a feature that's part of Symfony's serializer.
+Normally, if you deserialize some JSON into an object, the serializer will create a *new* object.
-Normally, if you DC realize some JSON into an object, it's going to create a new object, but if you want it to update an existing object, then you actually pass the object on this key, inside the context, and then it will DC realize and update that object.
-So if you got bought from leverages this internally, and in the case of an input DTO, the object to populate is actually the underlying entity, the cheese listing object.
-So here we can say cheese listing = and I'll copy that long context thing. jesus' thing = context, abstract item normalizer object to populate else.
-And then I'll copy and move up.
-The cheese listing = new cheese listing line.
-That's it notice that this means that the title can't be updated won't won't be changeable on update.
-And that was actually, and that's because the only way to set the cheese listing on our title and cheese listing is actually being a constructor.
-And that was actually already the case before the title is only settable because the title is only settable on the cheese listing constructor.
-There's no set.
-It's not a constructor, but there's no set title.

-The title was never used on update.
-APL platform does a great job of making our API work like our classes work.
-Anyways, let's try this over here.
-I still have my post end point up.
-I'm actually gonna copy all the data I sent with my post end point.
-And let's see this created a new one called /API /jesus' /53.
-So I'll close up that post endpoint.
-Let's open up the put end point.
-I'll hit try it out.
-But 53 for the ID and here I will paste in all of the fields.
-Well, let's change the price to be 5,000.
-And when we execute, Oh, we got 500 air cannot call them.
-Owner ID cannot be no figuring out.
-This takes a little bit of digging.
-Here's the problem.
-If you look over and look at our cheeses and input, the owner is in the cheese collection post group, which means it's not actually a field that's settable on update only on create so effectively, even though we're sending this owner a property here, that's not being a, that's basically being ignored.
+But if you want it to update an *existing* object, you need to pass that object on this key in the context when deserializing.
+The serializer will notice it and use it.

+In the case of an input DTO, the `OJBECT_TO_POPULATE` is *actually* the underlying `CheeseListing` object.
+So we can say `$cheeseListing = ` and I'll copy that long `$context` and paste it here.
+Else, copy and move up the `$cheeseListing = new CheeseListing()` line.

+That's it!
+Notice this means that the title *can't* be updated: if the user sent that field on a PUT request, we *can't* change it on the final `CheeseListing` because the *only* way to *set* that on a `CheeseListing` is via the constructor.
+There is no `setTitle()` method.

+And... that was actually *already* the case before!
+The `title` field was *never* used on update.
+API Platform does a great job of making our API work like our classes work.

+## Update Problem: Not Overriding Existing Data

+Anywho, let's try this.
+Back at the docs, I still have the POST endpoint open.
+Copy all the data I sent.
+And, let's see... this created a new cheese listing with the id `53`.
+Close up this operation, open  the put operation, hit "Try it out", put 53 for the ID and, in the box, paste the fields.
+Let's change the price to be 5,000.

+Hit Execute.
+And... ah!
+500 error!

+> owner_id Cannot be null

+Figuring this out requires a bit of digging.
+Look over at `CheesesListingInput`.
+The owner is in the `cheese:collection:post` group.
+Thanks to our denormalization groups, this means it can only be set on an *create*.
+This means that, even though we're sending `owner`, it's being ignored.

+Ok... so why is that a problem?
+That *is* the behavior we want!
+The issue is that when the serializer deserializes the JSON into the `CheeseListingInput`, the `owner` property will be `null`... and then we pass that `null` value onto `$cheeseListing->setOwner()`.
+When API Platform tries to save the `CheeseListing` with no owner... error!

-The problem is that then is when it's DC realize into the cheese listing input object inside of our transformer, this cheese listing, this input has its owner is no, which ultimately sets a no on our cheese listing.
-And it saves, tries to save with the no owner.
-But actually if you back up, there's a bigger problem.
-That's causing this in reality, when we're past the cheese listing input object, if a field, if a property on it is no, we don't really know if that field was no, because we actually sent Knoll for a field like for example, title Knoll, or if we simply left off that field, like onerous is effectively not even there because it's being ignored.
+But... let's back up: there's a bigger problem that's causing this.
+In reality, when we're passed the `CheeseListingInput` object, if a property on it is null, we don't really know if that field is null because the user explicitly *sent* `null` for a field - like `title: null` - or if they simply omitted the field.

-So we can't tell on the cheeses and input whether a field is actually set as no, or whether it's just simply being wasn't sent and should therefore be ignored.
-Ideally this cheese was an input object would first be initialized using the data from the cheese listing on a database, for example, where owner is set to a user object and then it would be did JSON, the, the JSON Fields that were sent would get serialized onto, but that doesn't happen.
-So we basically don't have enough information in this function to figure out if these fields were actually, if these fields are no, if they were actually sent or not, this is actually a missing feature in API platform.
-Well, it was until we talked to the API platform team about it, and then they added this feature for us.
-You can see it if you go to /API platform /core /poll /37 Oh one, which talks about a new feature called pre hydrate, which is going to be part of eight HubSpot from 2.6.

-And the way it's going to work is by the way I have a cool, uh, get up login is it's going to allow us to implement a new data transformer initializer interface on our data transformer, which is going to allow us to have this initialize method.
-When as soon as we have this, this is going to be called before our transform method.
-And the job here will be to grab the object, to populate off of the context and use it to create an initialize the data on our input object.
-So ultimately return our input object.
-Then, then now that our input object has the data initialized on it.
-When it calls transform this input object, won't be empty.
-This input object will, um, be the result of having that prefilled data.
-And then the JSON, uh, DC realized onto it.
+And... that's important!
+If a field is is *not* sent on an update, then it means the field should *not* be changed: we should use the value from the database.

+Ideally, this `CheeseListingInput` object would *first* be *initialized* using the data from the `CheeseListing` that's currently in the database.
+And *then* the JSON would be deserialized onto it.
+If we did this, any fields that were *not* send in the JSON would *remain* at their original value.

+But... that does *not* happen and it means that we don't have enough information in this function to figure out how to handle null fields.

+## The new DataTransformerInitializerInterface

+This is actually a missing feature in API Platform.
+Well, it was until we talked to the API Platform team about it... and then they added the feature.
+You can see it as [pull request 3701](https://github.com/api-platform/core/pull/3701) and it should be available in API Platform 2.6.

+Here's how it's going to work: you'll add a new interface to your data
+transformer: `DataTransformerInitializerInterface`, which will force us to have an `initialize()` method.

+As soon as we have this, API Platform will call it *before* our transform method.
+Our job will be to grab the `OBJECT_TO_POPULATE` off of the `$context` and use it to create and initialize the data on a `CheeseListingInput`.
+Then, when API Platform calls `transform()`. it will pass us an input object that is pre-filled with data.

-This should be part of API from 2.6, but since it's not available yet, let's implement this feature ourselves.
-How by leveraging a trick inside a custom normalizer that's next.
+If you're using API Platform 2.6 and have any questions, let us know in the comments.
+But since 2.6 hasn't been released yet, let's implement this feature ourselves next by leveraging a trick inside a custom normalizer.
+That's next.